caymanbum/press/business/esg.md

-# Eliot Muir — ESG Policy
+# Eliot Muir — Environment, Safety, and Governance (ESG) Policy

+Since Environment, Safety, and Governance (ESG) forms are non-standard at this stage, Eliot is unable to provide custom form filling for customers.
+Instead, he provides the following information.

-This policy describes how I live, work, make decisions, and treat people, reflecting my real practices rather than a template designed for a large corporation.
-This is for use by our affiliates who will fill out ESG questionaires on my behalf.
+This policy describes how Eliot lives, works, makes decisions, and treats people.
+It reflects his real practices, rather than being a template designed for a large corporation.
+It is for use by our affiliates who will fill out ESG questionnaires on Eliot’s behalf.

-## Long interest in environmental issues
+## Longstanding Interest in Environmental Issues

-I have an MSc in Environmental Science and I got first class honours for a economics thesis that showed unsurprisingly with a lot of mathematics that if you gave money and rights to people who like trees, you would get more trees.
+Eliot holds an MSc in Environmental Science and received first-class honours for an economics thesis which, using rigorous mathematics, demonstrated that if you gave money and rights to people who liked trees, you would get more trees.

-It reminded me of the Catholic Church in the middle ages giving their sermons in Latin to make them sounds more clever than they really were.
+This reminded Eliot of the Catholic Church in the Middle Ages, delivering sermons in Latin to sound more clever than they really were.

 ## Environmental

-I work primarily from my solar-powered home and am working toward complete independence from the electricity grid.
-I am also interested in collecting and using rainwater to reduce dependence on centralized water infrastructure.
+Eliot primarily works from his solar-powered home and is working toward complete independence from the electricity grid.
+He is also interested in collecting and using rainwater to reduce dependence on centralized water infrastructure.

-I recycle as much as reasonably possible and prefer practical sustainability: reducing consumption, reusing what already exists, and avoiding waste where possible.
+Eliot recycles as much as reasonably possible and prefers practical sustainability: reducing consumption, reusing what already exists, and avoiding waste wherever feasible.

-I replace older lighting with LEDs for improved energy efficiency, safety, and longevity.
-When renovating, I favor modular systems and commodity components that can be moved, reused, repurposed, sold, or recycled as needs change.
+He replaces older lighting with LEDs for improved energy efficiency, safety, and longevity.
+When renovating, he favors modular systems and commodity components that can be moved, reused, repurposed, sold, or recycled as needs change.

-My philosophy is simple:
+His philosophy is simple:

 **Do not permanently build what can be modular.
 Do not throw away what can be reused.
 Do not buy something specialized when a simple commodity product will do the job.**

-I am also interested in driving an electric car, with a preference for technology that is efficient and user-controlled.
+He is also interested in driving an electric car, with a preference for technology that is efficient and user-controlled.
+It feels a bit too risky for him to drive a Tesla, which might not be controlled by him but instead could be controlled by Tesla or by malicious attackers who might infiltrate their cloud infrastructure.

+Eliot isn’t a huge fan of putting everything in the cloud.
+He designs his products so that his customers have the choice not to, if they prefer to keep their data safe from malicious actors.

-For me, sustainability and resilience go hand-in-hand.
-Good technology should be efficient, safe, maintainable, economical, and remain under the owner's control.
+For Eliot, sustainability and resilience go hand in hand.
+Good technology should be efficient, safe, maintainable, economical, and remain under the owner’s control.

 ## Social

-As I have no employees, conventional topics such as workforce demographics and internal diversity programs do not apply.
+As Eliot has no employees, conventional topics such as workforce demographics and internal diversity programs do not apply.

-However, I care deeply about neurodiversity and supporting people whose minds work differently than the norm.
+Eliot cares deeply about neurodiversity and supporting people whose minds work differently than the norm.

-I personally exhibit a range of neurodiverse characteristics, which has given me an appreciation for diverse ways of thinking and problem-solving.
+He personally exhibits a range of neurodiverse characteristics, which have given him an appreciation for diverse ways of thinking and problem-solving.
+People can be judgmental about these traits, without recognizing that, without them, Eliot would not have come up with the technology the world has come to depend on.

-Unusual minds can solve unusual problems—and sometimes tackle challenges that conventional approaches cannot.
+Eliot has an unusual mind that can solve unusual problems—and almost always tackle challenges that conventional approaches cannot.

-My social policy:
+His social policy:

 **Treat people as individuals rather than categories.**

-I value independent thinking, direct communication, humor, intellectual freedom, and practical accommodation of genuine differences.
+He values independent thinking, direct communication, humor, intellectual freedom, and practical accommodation of genuine differences.

 ## Governance

-The business is operated solely by me, Eliot Muir, with the support of a network of affiliate partners for areas where I require additional expertise.
+The business is operated solely by Eliot Muir, with the support of a network of affiliate partners for areas where he requires additional expertise.
+However, it is difficult to match his core ideas and expertise—he is truly unique.

 Governance is therefore direct and personal.
-I make decisions, take responsibility for them, and accept the consequences.
+He makes decisions, takes responsibility for them, and accepts the consequences.

-I prefer simple systems, transparent communication, minimal bureaucracy, direct relationships, and personal accountability.
+He prefers simple systems, transparent communication, minimal [bureaucracy](bureaucracy.md), direct relationships, and personal accountability.

-I am particularly interested in resilience, security, decentralization, and reducing dependence on systems vulnerable to failure or external control.
+Eliot is particularly interested in resilience, security, decentralization, and reducing dependence on systems vulnerable to failure or external control.

-My guiding principle:
+His guiding principle:

 **Important systems should be understandable, maintainable, secure, resilient, and under the control of those who depend on them.**

-This applies to my home, water, electricity, vehicles, software, and business.
+This applies to his home, water, electricity, vehicles, software, and business.

-I value making decisions based on evidence and critical thinking.
+He values making decisions based on evidence and critical thinking.

 ## Summary

-I am a sole proprietor running a small software business from a solar-powered home.
+Eliot is a sole proprietor, running a small software business from a solar-powered home.

-I recycle, use energy-efficient lighting, prefer modular and reusable technologies, aim to collect rainwater, and seek independence from the electricity grid.
-I favor sustainable technology, provided ownership includes meaningful control.
+He recycles, uses energy-efficient lighting, prefers modular and reusable technologies, aims to collect rainwater, and seeks independence from the electricity grid.
+He favors sustainable technology, provided ownership includes meaningful control.

-I care about neurodiverse and unconventional people, treating each individual based on their merits and needs.
+He cares about neurodiverse and unconventional people, treating each individual based on their merits and needs.

-I prefer resilience over dependency, simplicity over bureaucracy, personal accountability over committees, and practical action over box-ticking.
+He prefers resilience over dependency, simplicity over bureaucracy, personal accountability over committees, and practical action over box-ticking.

-That is my ESG policy.
+Hopefully, this is enough information to fill out your ESG forms.